macginitie/blog/content/pyqt-layout-design.rst

 But most of the time what we want to do is group, or layout, multiple widgets in an area.
 The way to do that in Qt is through Layout Management.

 All QWidget classes use layouts to manage the life cycle of their subwidgets.
-In addition to managing the life cycle, ayouts also:
+In addition to managing the life cycle, layouts also:

 * Positioning of child widgets.
 * Sensible default sizes for windows.